Topics

 Summarize research into notes

-1. Connect your research (videos, PDFs, links) to AI
+1. Add your research (videos, PDFs, links) to a Project

-2. Ask: "Summarize the key points from these sources"
+2. Ask AI: "Summarize the key points from these sources"

 Organizing Your Notes